HackYourFuture/JavaScript1/Week3/MAKEME.md

 _Deadline Sunday morning_

-Go trough the reading material in the [README.md](/Week2/README.md) to prepare for your next class
+Go through the reading material in the [README.md](/Week2/README.md) to prepare for your next class

 ```
 How to hand in your homework: